Decoding Your Offers and Choosing the Best UK Uni for YOU

 Has the University been supportive?

 Yes.
 The international office has been so helpful and lovely.
-When I was sorting out my visa from Canada, they helped me fill out forms and were there to answer any questions that I had (there were quite a few).
+When I was sorting out my visa from Canada, they were there to answer any questions that I had (there were quite a few).

 The future?